Our Sustainability Promise

 In addition to reducing our consumption of raw materials, we are committed to working closely with environmental groups to raise awareness and amplify a message of sustainability in our community.
 Through these important partnerships, we are working to reduce our global carbon footprint, and helping to restore and support areas and communities impacted by deforestation.

-In 2021, we will be working closely with environmental groups to re-plant and re-forest over 10,000 trees in Madagascar, supporting local communities and providing pathways to help future generations.
+In 2022, we will once again be working closely with environmental groups to re-plant and re-forest trees in Madagascar, supporting local communities and providing pathways to help future generations.

 Post-Consumer Recycled (PCR) Plastic